2002 Arizona Wildcats football team: Mackovic controversy

-California
+at California

 After moving on from the Mackovic fiasco, Arizona visited California, looking to break their losing streak.
 The Wildcats would dominate on offense, throwing for nearly 500 yards.
 Wade had over 200 yards receiving and tight end Justin Levasseur, who was the player that Mackovic mistreated which started the controversy, caught a touchdown pass to give Arizona the lead for good.
 The Wildcats’ defense would play poor, but their offensive performance was just enough for them to get past the Golden Bears to end their slump for their first Pac-10 win in a high-scoring match.
 It was the second consecutive year that Mackovic won his first conference game at California.

-Arizona State
+vs Arizona State

 Mackovic looked to earn his second straight “Duel in the Desert” win as the Wildcats went back to Tucson to face Arizona State in the rivalry game.
 Arizona donned blue pants for the game, which was the first time that they wore them at home in their history (they had worn white pants for all home games before then).

 In a game that was filled with turnovers and penalties, the Wildcats led 13-10 at the half, but would make the more crucial mistakes that would cost them, as ASU would capitalize in the second half and would outscore Arizona to end the Wildcats’ season with a 4-8 record.
 Both Wade and Briggs finished their Wildcat careers with a 1–3 record against the Sun Devils and no bowl appearances.
 Several mistakes thwarted scoring chances for Arizona and near the end of the game, the Wildcats’ student section chanted for Mackovic to be fired and the Wildcats’ futile season was finally over.